 Scope

-This best practice defines terms used in IMF workflows.
+This best practice defines terms used in IMF workflows alongside providing a lop-level insight into some of the more common present day IMF uses cases.

 Status of this Document

 This Best Practice is published by the IMF User Group.
 It may be updated, replaced or obsoleted by other documents at any time.
 Readers are encouraged to consult the following for a list of current issues, to which they are invited to contribute.